kasperjunge/kasperjunge.github.io/posts/2025/0_ablog_github_pages_setup.rst

    :tags: Guides
    :author: Kasper Junge

-How to Create a Free Blog with Sphinx and ablog Hosted on GitHub Pages
+How I Created a Free Blog using Python and GitHub Pages
 =====================================================================

 *This blog post will show you how to create a free blog hosted on GitHub Pages using the Python documentation generator Sphinx and the ablog extension.*